-This field shall specify certain characteristics of the file as shown in figure 41/3.
+This field shall specify certain characteristics of the file as shown in figure 4/13.

 Bit Interpretation 0 Existence: If set to ZERO, shall mean that the existence of the file shall be made known to the user; If set to ONE, shall mean that the existence of the file need not be made known to the user.
-1 Directory: If set to ZERO, shall mean that the file is not a directory (see 4/14.6.6); If set to ONE, shall mean that the file is a directory.
-Note 1 - If the file is a symbolic link (see 4/14.6.6), the Directory bit is set to 0.
+1 Directory: If set to ZERO, shall mean that the file is not a directory (see $4/14.6.6$); If set to ONE, shall mean that the file is a directory.
+Note 20 - If the file is a symbolic link (see 4/14.6.6), the Directory bit is set to 0.
 2 Deleted: If set to ONE, shall mean this File Identifier Descriptor identifies a file that has been deleted; If set to ZERO, shall mean that this File Identifier Descriptor identifies a file that has not been deleted.
-Note 2 - The Deleted bit allows a file to be deleted from a directory by only rewriting the logical block (s) containing the File Identifier Descriptor.
+Note 21 - The Deleted bit allows a file to be deleted from a directory by only rewriting the logical block (s) containing the File Identifier Descriptor.
 Note that even if the Deleted bit is set to ONE, all the descriptor's fields still need to be valid.
-3 Parent: If set to ONE, shall mean that the ICB field of this descriptor identifies the ICB associated with the file in which is recorded the parent directory of the directory that this descriptor is recorded in; If set to ZERO, shall mean that the ICB field identifies the ICB associated with the file specified by this descriptor 4-7 Shall be reserved for future standardisation and all bits shall be set to ZERO.
+3 Parent: If set to ONE, shall mean that the ICB field of this descriptor identifies the ICB associated with the file in which is recorded the parent directory of the directory that this descriptor is recorded in; If set to ZERO, shall mean that the ICB field identifies the ICB associated with the file specified by this descriptor 4 Metadata: If this File Identifier Descriptor is not in a stream directory, this bit shall be set to ZERO.
+If this File Identifier Descriptor is in a stream directory, a value of ZERO shall indicate that this stream contains user data.
+A value of ONE shall indicate that the stream contains implementation use data.
+5-7 Shall be reserved for future standardisation and all bits shall be set to ZERO.